 Although they had feelings of melancholy surrounding their incidents of regret, you could tell that they were immensely grateful for having the opportunity to pass on their legacy before their demise.

-If you would like to avoid having regrets in the future, the best way to circumvent it is by becoming cognizant of your tendencies.
+If you want to avoid having regrets in the future, the best way to circumvent it is by becoming cognizant of your tendencies.

 Based on a combination of what I learned from the sagacious elders in Pillemer’s book and other sources, I have put together a list of six important steps you can take to avoid a lifetime of regrets: